Women for Human Rights: Raahat

 Raahat has developed a lucid and detailed legal toolkit containing useful information regarding CAW, government initiatives for them, as well as vital data on transitional justice.
-The document also includes a list of international organisations that provide support and counselling for women, especially CAW.
-The self-help aspect of the toolkit includes measures to be taken in case of violence, national and international mechanisms regarding justice in such situations.
+The document also includes a list of international organizations that provide support and counseling for women, especially CAW.
+The self-help aspect of the toolkit includes measures to be taken in cases of violence and national and international mechanisms regarding justice in such situations.